ssaw/peacock/README.md

 # LYPeacock

-The set of Categories that will help you clean, reduce, order and separate all you styling code.
-Removing it from your Views and ViewControllers to put it on a separate styling file.
+The set of Categories that will help you clean, reduce, order and separate all you styling code, removing it from your Views and ViewControllers to put it on a separate styling file.

 ## Installation
 To install the pod, add following line to your Podfile: